 The personal stuff:

 I grew up in Africa, have lived in Munich, Seattle, Berlin, and London.
-I’ve been to 32 countries, and am fluent in three languages.
-I've jumped out of aeroplanes, experienced the tail-end of the border war and have titanium in my shoulder.
+I’ve been to 32 countries, and am fluent in three and a bit languages.* I've jumped out of aeroplanes, experienced the tail-end of the border war and have titanium in my shoulder.

 The professional stuff:

 I’ve been programming computers since 1986.
-I helped build Africa's first online banking web site, written tariffing engines for mobile phone operators in Europe, and designed a secure remote access solution for the Ministry of Defense in the UK.
+I helped build Africa's first online banking web site, wrote tariffing engines for mobile phone operators in Europe, and designed a secure remote access solution for the Ministry of Defense in the UK.
 More recently I prototyped Nokia Maps for Windows Phone.
 Organisations I've worked for include Freeway Data Systems, Microsoft, and Nokia.

-These days I guide the definition, design and implementation of software systems.
+These days I guide the definition, design, implementation and operation of large software systems.
 I manage people, process, and projects, as well as quality, security and governance/operational objectives.
 I also speak at events about making software, being an IT architect, and IT consulting.